LabW0lf/PianoReader/PIANOREADER/DevNotes/entry_1.md

 This class simply starts the whole program by creating a window and displaying the given data.
 Currently, it has a minimalistic design and I will most definitely improve it after finishing backend.

+#### created class PianoReaderUI
+- holds a method for getting the device
+- holds a method that lets the user select a midi device
+- cannot be instantiated
+- starts communication

+An experienced user interface for choosing a midi device and starting communication.